-The Self-Anchored Suspension Bridge Tower and Roadway Deck Showing Suspender Cable Installation in Progress
+The Self-Anchored Suspension Bridge Tower and Roadway Deck Construction Progress Overview

-San Francisco-Oakland Bay Bridge East Span Replacement Project Summary
+TOLL BRIDGE SEISMIC RETROFIT PROGRAM San Francisco-Oakland Bay Bridge East Span Replacement Project Summary

 The new East Span bridge can be split into four major components - the Skyway, the Self-Anchored Suspension bridge in the middle, the Yerba Buena Island Transition Structures and Oakland Touchdown approaches.
 Each component is being constructed by one to three separate contracts that have been sequenced together to reduce schedule risk.